CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

 * `owner_id`: Organisation ID
 * `app_id` or `addon_id`: Application ID or Addon ID
-* `adc` or `sdc` : `adc` (Application Delivery Controller) are used for http connexions ; `sdc` (Service Delivery Controller) are used for tcp connexions.
+* `adc` or `sdc`
+    * `adc` (Application Delivery Controller) are used for http connexions
+    * `sdc` (Service Delivery Controller) are used for tcp connexions

 > Available addons for the field `addon_id` are mysql, redis, mongodb and postgresql addons.

-To reduce space used to store access logs, we defined the following key-value model:
+To reduce space used to store access logs, we defined the following key-value models.

+#### Key-Value model for applications

+AccessLogs data models for application.
+Using HTTP protocol.

 ```bash
 t -> timestamp